-A hot check can only be made after the unit has been in operation a sufficient length of time to assume its NORMAL operating temperature and conditions.
-If the unit has been correctly cold set, the offset misalignment will be within the limits stated on par 4.5.2.2 when in operation.
+A hot check can only be made after the unit has been in operation a sufficient length of time to assume its normal operating temperature and conditions.
+If the unit has been correctly cold set, the parallel misalignment will be within within the limits stated on par 4.5.2.3 when in operation.
 If not make adjustments.